-Founded in 1985 by poet John F Deane, Dedalus Press has been run since 2006 by poet / broadcaster Pat Boran, in the role of Editor, and, more recently, by Raffaela Tranchino in the role of Manager.
+Founded in 1985 by poet John F Deane, since 2006 Dedalus Press has been run by poet / broadcaster Pat Boran, in the role of Editor, and, more recently, by Raffaela Tranchino in the role of Manager.
 Dedalus now publishes approximately 10 new titles per year and is widely recognised as one of the most pro-active of Irish literary publishers, introducing dozens of new poets to the public in that time.

 In additional to individual collections, recent multi-author publications include The Deep Heart’s Core: Irish Poets Revisit a Touchstone Poem; If Ever You Go: A Map of Dublin in Poetry and Song, the 2014 Dublin: One City, One Book bestselling anthology; the pocket anthology The Bee-Loud Glade, featuring an audio CD of poems set to music by Crazy Dog Audio Theatre; and the major anthology of new Irish writing, Shine On, supporting people affected by mental ill health.